xapian/xapian-docsprint/howtos/boolean_filters.rst

 filtering of the results from parsed queries.

 .. xapianexample:: search_filters
-    :start-after: Start of example code
-    :end-before: End of example code

 A full copy of the this updated search code is available in :xapian_example_filename:`^`.
 With this, we could perform a search for